CompleteBlenderCreator/07.Gothic.Church-Retired-/readme.md

 * Unwrapping isn’t necessary to apply maps to a mesh in Blender
 * We can let blender ‘guess’ how to apply a map.
 * However if you want control over how something looks it is essential.

+# Texture Resolution
+* Understand that resolution will control the level of detail at a particular distance.
+* Realise when a texture is too large or too small.
+* Learn about the power of two (POT) and why and when it is important.
+* Computers work with 1s and 0s, or Binary.
+* A lot of external programs like POT textures.
+* They aren’t necessary but are a good standard to adhere too, especially when working with external programs.
+* Don’t have to be ‘square’, providing side length is a POT.
+* Mathematically they’ll be 2 to the power of n or 2^n. eg. 2^5 = 32
+* If you have been around computers for a while you’ll recognise this sequence: 2, 4, 8, 16, 32, 64, 128, 256, 512,1024, 2048, etc.

 ——
 Videos in this section of the [full Udemy course](https://www.udemy.com/blendertutorial/?couponCode=GitHubSpecial)...